-As indicated above, one of your read-across hypotheses (2) is based on the assumption that the structurally similar analogue substances cause the same type of effect(s).
-In this context, relevant, reliable and adequate information allowing to compare the properties of the Substance and the source substances is necessary to confirm that the substances cause the same type of effects.
-Such information can be obtained, for example, from bridging studies of comparable design and duration for the substances.
+As indicated above, one of your read-across hypothesis (2) is based on the assumption that the structurally similar substances cause the same type of effect(s).
+In this context, relevant, reliable and adequate information allowing to compare the properties of the Substance and the analogue substances is necessary to confirm that the substances cause the same type of effects.
+Such information can be obtained, for example, from bridging studies of comparable design and duration for the Substance and the analogue substances.